delftcrowd/debugging_machine_learning_on_time_series_data/report/README.md

-### Due to the size limit, all sildes will be shared with Google Cloud
+### Due to the size limit, all sildes will be shared with Google Drive

 - Link to Google Drive: